NASA-NJU/FlyMon/README.md

 * Switch OS: 4.14.151-OpenNetworkLinux
 * Python 3.8.10
 * SDE Version 9.7.0+ (the same is best)
+* Cmake Version 3.6+

+> 🔔 In this document, all 'python' and 'pip' refer to the python version of 3.8.10.

 There are some dependencies for control plane functions.
 To install them.
 ```bash